Getting the Best out of Your Henna Brows!

-The main difference between Brow Henna and other brow tints on the market is that the henna formula is totally natural and doesn't require a developer, making it much gentler on the skin, and significantly reduces the risk of an allergic reaction.
+The main difference between Brow Henna and other, traditional brow tints on the market is that the henna formula is totally natural and doesn't require a developer, making it much gentler on the skin, and significantly reduces the risk of irritation for your clients.

 How to use your Brow Henna tint: